GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### `else` Statement
-Conditional `else` statement cannot be used alone and must be followed by `if` statement.
-The statement contains code that will be executed when the condition evaluates `False`.
+A conditional `else` statement cannot be used alone and must be followed by an `if` condition.
+The statement contains code that executes when evaluated `False`.

 ```python
 if condition: